 How do automated fraud detection tools reduce foreclosure costs?

 Fraud-induced defaults are harder to resolve because they introduce collateral defects, title issues, and documentation gaps that extend the foreclosure timeline.
-ATTOM data shows the national foreclosure average at 762 days.
-Catching fraud at origination or early in the servicing lifecycle prevents the loan from reaching a state where those defects control the outcome — and where judicial foreclosure costs run $50,000–$80,000 per event.
+Catching fraud at origination or early in the servicing lifecycle prevents the loan from reaching a state where those defects control the outcome — and where judicial foreclosure processes run for years at significant legal and carrying expense.

 Can a small private lender afford automated fraud detection?

-Most fraud detection tools price at the transaction or per-loan level, making them accessible at any portfolio size.
+Fraud detection tools price at the transaction or per-loan level, making them accessible at any portfolio size.
 The more relevant question is whether a lender can afford to skip detection.
-A single fraudulent loan that reaches non-performing status costs $1,573 per year in servicing expenses (MBA 2024) before accounting for legal fees, foreclosure costs, or collateral losses.
+A single fraudulent loan that reaches non-performing status carries substantially higher annual servicing costs than a performing note — before accounting for legal fees, foreclosure timelines, or collateral losses.

 Does professional loan servicing include fraud detection?